-Comprises of over 350 staff in a variety of disciplines providing services to patients across their continuum of care.
-Together with doctors and nurses, allied health practitioners are regarded as the third pillar of health care providers in Australia.
+Allied Health comprises of over 440 staff in a variety of disciplines providing services to patients across their continuum of care.
+Together with doctors and nurses, allied health practitioners are regarded as one of the three pillars of health care providers in Australia.
 Our workforce is comparatively young and has a high degree of passion about the way in which they contribute to patient management.
 They are often innovative in their approach to patient care and are valued by the teams of which they are a part of.

 Bendigo Health has a strong commitment to providing evidence based allied health care with established staff and student education programs and a high level of involvement with research and quality improvement activities.
 To support the professional development of our allied health staff we offer an internal professional development program within each discipline and regular multi-disciplinary sessions.
 We also support staff to enhance their own development and promote high quality care through structured clinical supervision programs within each discipline.